nilearn/dev-days-2020/index.md

 Open Source Software Development (Advanced) | Project scope, Architecture, Design | May 19 (Afternoon) Coding Sprint for Nilearn ([Register](#sprint-registration)) | Contribute new features and bug fixes under the guidance of the Nilearn team.
 For new developers and experienced users. | May 19, 20, 21
 Tutorials | Scikit-Learn, Nilearn, Nistats | May 21
-Machine Learning in Neuroimaging talks ([Speakers](#machine-learning-in-neuroimaging-talks-confirmed-speakers)) | Applications of ML in Neuroimaging, in Python & R | May 22
+Scientific day: Machine Learning in Neuroimaging ([Speakers](#machine-learning-in-neuroimaging-talks-confirmed-speakers)) | Applications of ML in Neuroimaging, in Python & R | May 22

 Sprint Registration